 the demand for the job.

 Starting salaries may be based on the National Minimum Wage (NMW).
 At present the apprentice rate, for those aged under 19 or aged 19 or over and in the first year of their apprenticeship, is £3.70 an hour (April 2018).
 Apprentice vehicle spray painters may earn between £7,000 to £13,000 a year.

 A qualified vehicle spray painter may expect to earn around £19,000 to £25,000 a year.
 Shift allowances may also be available.
-Experienced motor vehicle professionals may earn up to £35,000 or more.
+Experienced motor vehicle professionals may earn up to between £35,000 and £40,000 a year.

 You would be working in a workshop which can be dirty, noisy, and have strong paint fumes.

 You may have to work in a paint spraying booth which is ventilated.

 You would wear a facemask to protect against paint fumes.

 You would stand a lot and also have to bend and stretch in awkward positions.

 You will work around 40 hours a week Monday to Friday, but may have to do overtime in the evenings and weekends.